isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2966.md

 ---
-title: TrackSYNQ - Package D - Basic GPS 50
+title: Iorderla Digital Ordering BYOD Solution Version 1.0 - Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution2966
 ---

 ### Description

-TrackSYNQ is a ready-to-deploy platform that provides track & trace functionality, fleet visibility and geo-fencing, amongst other features.
-The easy-to-use comprehensive user interface provides real-time monitoring of fleet and drivers from any device. ?TrackSYNQ video solution- MDVR and ADAS- allows users to monitor their fleet operation via live video streaming to see what is happening in real-time, and enables fleet owners to lower accident risk and increase driver awareness on road safety.
+Suntoyo Iorderla's digital ordering solution is a scalable BYOD mobile and web ordering application tailored for F&B businesses.
+It offers QR based ordering methods for an efficient self-ordering process for in-store and takeaway.
+The platform runs on a professional-grade infrastructure that adheres to stringent data integrity and security standards.
+In addition, it provides web-based backend management software with functions such as CRM, Inventory and Kitchen management.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Quantum_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Suntoyo_Technology_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria